mathesar-foundation/mathesar-wiki/design/process/review-guidelines.md

 ### Authors
 - Once you think a design is ready for review, post the design document and include all related resources such as wireframes, prototypes, etc. Be sure to include the specific feedback you are seeking.
 - Specify an expected timeline for the review, if any.
-- Please post in #design-review:matrix.mathesar.org and tag the Mathesar members with UX/PM roles (@ghislaine,@kgodey) if the review is related to product definition.
-Otherwise, if related to implementation, tag the members with engineering roles as well (@brent, @pavish, @eito-fis).
+- Please post in `#design-review:matrix.mathesar.org` and tag the Mathesar members with Product or Design roles (see [Team](/team) for handles).
+If the issue is related to implementation, tag the members with Engineering roles as well.
 - If the reviewers request changes or have questions, please make the changes and re-request the review.
 - Once everyone has had a chance to review (or the timeline expires) and you're satisfied with the feedback, update the document and summarize the decisions made.
 - The author should push the final document to the wiki for implementation.